zhafranzainal/database_MySQL/README.md

 # database_MySQL
-A MySQL database for BCI2023 DATABASE SYSTEMS project.
+A MySQL database for Database Systems project.